🧬

 Unique facts and fascinating details

-• Despite their size, they are often referred to as 'lap dogs' because they are unaware of their own weight.
+• Despite their massive size, they are often referred to as 'couch potatoes' due to their love of lounging.

 Frequently Asked Questions